Mounika-Routhu/Technical-stuff/Interview questions/JS theory.md

 ```

 ## EVENT LOOP
+1. JavaScript runs code using a single-threaded call stack, handling one task at a time in a synchronous manner.
+2. For asynchronous behavior (like timers, network calls, or events), JavaScript relies on the browser’s Web APIs since it doesn't have built-in async capabilities.
+3. When an async function like `setTimeout` or `fetch` is called, it’s handed off to the browser.
+The timer or request runs in the background, separate from the main thread.
+4. After the async operation finishes, its callback is not immediately executed.
+Instead, it's placed in a queue:
+   - **Promises** and similar tasks go to the **microtask queue**.
+   - **Timers**, I/O, and events go to the **macrotask queue** (also called the callback or task queue).
+5. The event loop continuously checks the call stack.
+When it’s empty, it first processes all tasks from the **microtask queue**, in order.
+6. Only after the microtask queue is empty does the event loop take the next task from the **macrotask queue** and push it onto the call stack.
+7. If a microtask (like a `.then()` handler) queues another microtask, it runs immediately after the current one, before moving on to any macrotasks.
+8. This prioritization can delay macrotasks for a long time if microtasks keep chaining—this situation is known as **macrotask starvation**.
+9. Through this system—call stack, Web APIs, task queues, and the event loop—JavaScript can handle asynchronous operations without blocking synchronous code.

 ## How functions are objects in JS
 1. Every function in JavaScript is an object created by the Function constructor, and inherits from `Function.prototype`, which provides methods like `call, apply, and bind`